mannievilla/predicting-property-values/readME.md

 * Aquire data from database

 * Prepare data
-   * Create Engineered columns from existing data
+   * Remove Nulls from data
-       * removed all but three columns from the data
+       * ---
-       * I kept
+       * ---
        * ---
        * ---
        * ---

 * Explore data in search of drivers to predict property value
    * Answer the following initial questions
-       * ---?
+       * What number of Bedrooms and Bathrooms do Homes averaging over 1 million have?
-       * ---?
+       * How does Square footage impact Home Value?
-       * Is there a service that is associated with more churn than expected?
+       * Is having 1 bathroom worse for property value than having 2 bedrooms?
-       * Do customers who churn have a higher average monthly spend than those who don't?
+       * What are properties Home Value averages in their counties ?

 * Develop a Model to predict property values
    * Use drivers identified in explore to build predictive models of different types